The Essential Guide to Building a Brand Identity That Feels Like You

 Can I build a brand identity before I launch?

-Yes and it’s one of the smartest things you can do.
-A clear brand identity gives structure to your brand decisions, direction to your marketing and confidence to your launch.
-It helps you show up consistently from day one instead of “figuring it out as you go.”
+Yes - and for purpose-driven female founders who want to build a business rooted in who they are, it's one of the smartest things you can do.
+A clear brand identity gives structure to your brand design decisions, direction to your marketing, and confidence to your launch.
+It means you show up consistently from day one, rather than figuring it out as you go.

 Is letting my brand ‘unfold naturally’ a good idea?